mcmtilman/SwiftPuLP/README.md

 ### LinearFunction

-A LinearFunction is a linear combination of zero or more weighted variables and an optional constant.
+A linear function is a linear combination of zero or more weighted variables (aka *terms*))and an optional constant.
 The most basic cases consist of:

 * a single variable without coefficient
 * a single constant.

 #### Examples of linear functions

-1. A variable x
+1. A variable x.

     x

-2. A constant c
+2. A constant c.

     10

-3. A variable x with coefficient + a constant
+3. A variable x with coefficient and a constant.

     2 * x + 10

-4. Multiple coefficient - variables pairs + a constant
+4. Multiple weighted variables and a constant.

     2 * x + 3 * y + 10

-Internally a linear function consists of zero or more coefficient - variable pairs (aka *terms*) and a constant.

 To create a linear function use one of the following public initializers.

-    init(terms: [LinearFunction.Term], constant: Double = 0)
+    init(terms: [Term], constant: Double = 0)

     init(variable: Variable)

 Create a term as follows.

-    LinearFunction.Term(variable: Variable, factor: Double = 1)
+    Term(variable: Variable, factor: Double = 1)

 #### Use arithmethic operators to build a linear function